NicholusMagak/group4_presentation/README.md

-The program calculates the protfolios money weighted return
+The program calculates the portfolios money weighted return